actix/actix-website/content/docs/extractors.md

 Actix-web provides a facility for type-safe request information access called *extractors* (ie, `impl FromRequest`).
 By default, actix-web provides several extractor implementations.

-An extractor can be accessed as an arguments to a handler function.
+An extractor can be accessed as an argument to a handler function.
 Actix-web supports up to 10 extractors per handler function.
 Argument position does not matter.

 {{< include-example example="extractors" file="main.rs" section="option-one" >}}